 A product roadmap integrates strategic and practical elements in a visual timeline for key stakeholders.
 When properly and comprehensively designed, it can play a critical role in a product’s future success.

-Building a product roadmap that is a unifying force for the entire organization is a 5 step process.
+Building a product roadmap that is a unifying force for the entire organization is a six-step process.

 1. Determine goals and strategy

-Before you dive into the murky waters of creating a product roadmap, identify your WHY.
+Before you dive into the murky waters of creating a product roadmap, identify the why behind your product strategy.

-Knowing your end goal/destination helps you sort your priorities and convince stakeholders to invest in your product.
+Knowing your end goal helps you sort your priorities and convince stakeholders to invest in your product.
+Next, determine your what.

 And finally, understand your audience.

-• How will the product benefit your consumers?
+How will the product benefit your target market?

 2. Gather and prioritize ideas